farshadghodsian/llava-amd-radeon-demo/README.md

 # LLaVA Vision Model  Demo on Radeon Pro GPUs

+## Acknowledgement
+Thank you to Haotian Liu and the LLaVa team for their great work on bringing us LLaVa.
+This repo was forked and modified from their original demo code at https://github.com/haotian-liu/LLaVA/.

 ## Prerequistes
 Ensure you have ROCm and PyTorch+ROCm installed on your system.
-This has been tested working with `ROCM 6.1.2` and `torch==2.3.1+rocm6.0`.
+This has been tested working with `ROCM 6.1.2` and `torch==2.3.1+rocm6.1`.

 To install ROCm please refer to https://rocm.docs.amd.com/projects/install-on-linux/en/latest/